amyhupe/amyhupe.co.uk/src/weeknotes/Weeknote-1.md

 4. Lunch breaks are a worthy investment.
 5. Prioritisation should be based on the big picture, not single conversations.

 And there we have it.
-That concludes my first weeknotes.
+That concludes my first weeknote.
 Thank you to anyone who might have taken the time to read this waffle, I'll be back with some more next week.

 P.S.
 Dad, if you could consolidate your corrections and suggestions into one text message, I'd be really grateful.
 Love you ;)